Find out what insurance you need for your shed or outbuildings, and how you can make sure your gardening equipment and tools stay safe

 In 2014, 3,000 sheds were broken into in Warwickshire alone.

 When it comes to taking out insurance, be sure to ask your provider if they’ll cover you in the event of theft and how much they’ll be willing to pay out.
 You don’t want to have your £1,000 lawnmower stolen to discover that your insurer will only cover you for £500.
 Remember, too, that insurers might not uphold a claim unless they have proof that your shed was locked and that the thieves had to force entry.

-Is my bike covered?
+Is my bike covered by home insurance?

 Make sure you provide all the necessary details for each bike, keep any original receipts as proof of purchase, and invest in a decent bike lock to use every night.
 Insurers might insist on a certain lock type for pedal cycles over a certain value.

 What shouldn’t I keep in my shed?